-The last Marvel TV series before the more MCU-focused Disney+ series began, the somewhat darker Helstrom follows the children of a serial killer as they hunt down and terrorise the worst of humanity.
-Originally planned to cross over with a now-cancelled Ghost Rider series, Helstrom is now a standalone series for those who like their superhero shows on the darker side.
+Another superhero-related show, the somewhat darker Helstrom follows the children of a serial killer as they hunt down and terrorise the worst of humanity.
+Originally planned to cross over with a now-cancelled Ghost Rider series, Helstrom is now a standalone series for those who like their superpowered shows on the darker side.

 Sit down with Ted Mosby's kids as he tells the nine season long story of - you guessed it - how he met their mother.
 The ending remains controversial, but the sitcom's unique angle provides plenty of laughs along the way - mostly from a breakout Neil Patrick Harris as Barney Stinson.

 Famous for baffling mysteries and a plot that jumped backwards, forwards and even sideways in time, Lost was one of the most influential and highest-rated shows of the 2000s.
 The story follows the survivors of a plane crash on an unknown island - in a pilot episode that cost a whopping $14million - as they work together to survive on a seemingly deserted island.
 Dare you get lost in Lost?